ReuschelCGN/Taubsi/README.md

-# Taubsi 2.01
+# Taubsi 2.01 for MAD & RDM
-# -> with MAD & RDM Support and now with discord.py 2.01
+# -> now with discord.py v2.01 support

 This is a raid bot designed specifically to suit the needs of the pogo community.